América de Cali (women)

 América de Cali Femenino, commonly known as América Femenino, is the women's association football section of América de Cali based in the city of Cali, Colombia.
 They participate in Liga Profesional Femenina, the highest category of women's football, organized by Dimayor.
 Like their male counterpart, they play their home games at the Estadio Olímpico Pascual Guerrero.

 History

-The team was officially introduced on 15 September 2016 in the city of Cali, during the introduction of the first two hirings, players Catalina Usme and Nicole Regnier; Marcela Gómez was in charge of the idea of creating a women's team linked to America; she would become the first president of the women's team.

-Thus, America would be linked to the project of promoting women's soccer in the country, both at the continental level and also at the world level.
+The team was officially presented on 15 September 2016 in Cali, along with its first two signings, players Catalina Usme and Nicole Regnier.
+Marcela Gómez, daughter of the club's main shareholder Tulio Gómez, was in charge of the idea of creating a women's team linked to América; she would become the first president of the women's team.
+Thus, América would be linked to the project of promoting women's football in the country, both at the continental and world level.

+América Femenino was a founder club of the Colombian Women's Football League, entering the competition since its first edition held in 2017.
+In their first match in the competition, they lost 2–0 to Orsomarso at Estadio Francisco Rivera Escobar in Palmira.
+The team, managed by Gerardo Londoño in the early rounds of the league and later by Enrique Guevara, managed to qualify for the knockout stages of the championship, being defeated by the eventual champions Santa Fe in the quarter-finals.
+Former men's team player Jersson González was appointed as manager for the following season, in which they reached the semi-finals, losing to Atlético Huila 5–1 on aggregate.

+Andrés Usme was signed as manager for the 2019 season, in which América qualified for the knockout stages without much trouble, and reached the final series for the first time after defeating Atlético Nacional in the quarter-finals and Millonarios in the semi-finals.
+In the finals, they played against Independiente Medellín, whom they defeated 3–2 on aggregate to win their first league title.
+Along with team captain Catalina Usme, goalkeeper Natalia Giraldo, midfielder Carolina Pineda, and striker Linda Caicedo were among the most outstanding players América featured in this campaign.
+Caicedo, being 14 years old at the time, was the league's top scorer with 6 goals.
+The title in the Women's League allowed América de Cali to take part in the 2019 Copa Libertadores Femenina held in Ecuador, in which they placed third.